CODINATA/practice-repo/README.md

-# this a demo repository for the open source course
+# this is a demo repository for the open source course

 - [X] history of open source
 - [X] benefits of open source